 - 2 Tbsp finely minced fresh ginger

-- 3 ounces, or 85 grams, dried chow mein noodles, cooked just until tender and rinse them well in cold water (it will be about 2 cups cooked)
+- 3 ounces dried chow mein noodles, cooked just until tender and rinse them well in cold water (it will be about 2 cups cooked)

-- 3 loosely packed cups, or 172 grams, shredded red cabbage (shred on 1/8 inch setting of mandoline, or with a very sharp knife)
+- 3 cups loosely packed, shredded red cabbage (shred on 1/8 inch setting of mandoline, or with a very sharp knife)

-- 3 loosely packed cups, or 157 grams, Napa or Savoy cabbage
+- 3 cups loosely packed, shredded Napa or Savoy cabbage

-- 1 cup, or 100 grams, red and yellow bell peppers, thinly sliced
+- 1 cup red and yellow bell peppers, thinly sliced

-- 1 bunch of 7-8 scallions, 44 grams, thinly sliced, white and green parts
+- 1 bunch (7-8) scallions, thinly sliced, white and green parts

 - Blend together the dressing ingredients.
 I like to use an immersion blender because the dressing will emulsify into a creamy sauce.
 Taste to adjust any of the ingredients to your own preference.
 You can make the dressing a day or two ahead if you like.